Ordered states of undoped AB bilayer graphene: bias induced cascade of transitions: Mean field phases

 \subsection{Ferroelectric state}

 First we discuss the simple ferroelectric (FE) state in the AB-BLG.
 Namely, we assess the possibility of spontaneous inter-layer polarization of AB-BLG at $e\Phi = 0$.
-This question caused some controversy back in early days of bilayer research: Ref.~\onlinecite{MCCANN2007110} argued that, unless external electric field is applied, the FE phase stability is destroyed by large electrostatic energy cost, which was challenged in Ref.~\onlinecite{Nandkishore2010}, where it was proposed that the contributions due to exchange interaction $\tilde H_{\rm int}$ is sufficient to overcome the electrostatic energy, and the FE phase can become stable.
+This question caused some controversy back in early days of bilayer research.
+Specifically, Ref.~\onlinecite{MCCANN2007110} argued that, unless external electric field is applied, the FE phase stability is destroyed by large electrostatic energy cost.
+This was challenged in Ref.~\onlinecite{Nandkishore2010}, whose authors proposed that the contributions due to exchange interaction $\tilde H_{\rm int}$ is sufficient to overcome the electrostatic energy, making the FE phase stable.
 Our calculations presented below demonstrate that for realistic conditions the FE state is likely to be unstable.

 We begin our investigation with the observation that in the FE phase all four $D_m$'s have identical absolute values and identical signs.
 That is

 Using $\sum_{m'} D_{m'} = 4 D_{\rm FE}$ in Eqs.~(\ref{sefl_cons_gaps_log}), one can derive an equation for $D_{\rm FE}$